 Install the Signup Form Code Snippet

 To install Klaviyo signup forms on your site, first, copy the signup form code snippet below and update "Public API Key" with your Klaviyo Public API Key.
+This 6-character key can be found in the Accounts > Settings > API Keys tab in your Klaviyo account.
+For further assistance locating your API keys, check out the guide to managing your API keys.
 Then, paste the updated snippet into your site's theme files.

 You can later control the specific pages your form appears on (or does not appear on) using the Behaviors tab.